The-Last-Cookie/secure-networking/tools/pihole.md

 Write the Raspberry Pi image to a SD card with the Raspberry Pi imager.

+Since the server should be lightweight and will be accessed only via ssh, the image `Raspberry Pi OS Lite (32 bit)` is chosen.

 To activate ssh from the beginning, press `Ctrl` + `Shift` + `X` and input a username and passwort combination or a public key.

 After the installation has finished, let the device connect to the network and find out its IP address.